dc-js/dc.js/wiki/api.md

 value is "true".

 #### .focus([range])
 Zoom this chart to focus on the given range.
 The given range should be an array containing only 2 element([start, end]) defining an range in x domain.
-If the range is not given or set to null, then the zoom will be reset.
+If the range is not given or set to null, then the zoom will be reset. _For focus to work elasticX has to be turned off otherwise focus will be ignored._
 ```js
 chart.renderlet(function(chart){
     // smooth the rendering through event throttling